KarelKubat/smartlog/README.md

 ### The any client and URIs

-The module `smartlog/any` can parse a URI and return corresponding smartlog client.
+The module `smartlog/any` can parse a URI and return a corresponding smartlog client.
 A URI consists of a scheme (`file`, `udp` etc.), followed by `://`, followed by one or more colon-separated parts.

 - `any.New("file://stdout")` returns a client that writes to `stdout`,
 - `any.New("file://FILENAME")` returns a client that appends to `FILENAME`,